aimhubio/aimstack.io/posts/ai-observability-with-aimos-a-deep-dive-into-the-langchain-debugger.md

 ## Overview: Key Elements

 Navigate through the Overview tab to grasp essential information:

-* Trace ID: A unique identifier for each trace, allowing you to easily reference and analyze specific interactions.
+* Trace: A unique identifier for each trace, allowing you to easily reference and analyze specific interactions.

-* Date and Time: Timestamps help you understand when actions took place, facilitating a chronological understanding of your LlamaIndex usage.
-* Used Tools: The list of deterministic tools being used
-* Executed Chains: The name of the executed chain
-* Total Steps: The number of actions or queries performed in a trace, providing a quick measure of complexity.
+* Total Steps: The number of actions or queries performed in a trace, providing a quick measure of complexity

-* Total Tokens: Understand the computational load of your queries, ensuring optimal performance.
+* Total Tokens: The total number of tokens is represented to understand the computational load of your queries, ensuring optimal performance.

-* Cost: A critical factor in resource management, the cost breakdown helps you make informed decisions.
+* Cost: This represents the total cost of the trace which is a critical factor in resource management, the cost breakdown helps you make informed decisions.

 ![Overview tab](/images/dynamic/screenshot-2023-11-23-at-11.58.15 pm-1-.png "Overview tab")